Cold dark matter protohalo structure around collapse: Lagrangian cosmological perturbation theory versus Vlasov simulations: Measurements on the tessellation of Vlasov simulations

 This formula does not require to be just before and after collapse time to estimate $a_{\rm sc}$, but, to provide sufficiently accurate results, it is obviously needed to consider times sufficiently close to actual collapse time.
 A first guess of collapse time is estimated by using perturbation theory predictions extrapolated to infinite order (STC18), as listed in 5th column of Table~\ref{tab: initial conditions}.
 Examination of Table~\ref{tab: initial conditions} shows that the value $a_{\rm sc}^{\infty}$ predicted this way agrees extremely well with the measurements in the Vlasov runs provided by equation (\ref{eq:asc}), and shown in 6th column of the table.

-Note however that, beyond the approximate nature of the linear approximation underlying equation (\ref{eq:asc}), collapse time estimate can be significantly influenced by force resolution, that is the value of $n_{\rm g}$.
+Note however that, beyond the approximate nature of the linear approximation underlying equation (\ref{eq:asc}), collapse time estimate can, among others, as discussed in the main text in Sec.~\ref{sec:accuracy}, be significantly influenced by force resolution, that is the value of $n_{\rm g}$.
 As discussed in detail in C21, decreasing force resolution delays collapse time, hence, to have an accurate estimate of this latter, it is required to have a sufficiently large value of $n_{\rm g}$.
 We performed extensive force resolution tests for the 3D simulation with $\bm{\epsilon}_{\rm 3D}=(3/4,1/2)$.
 Our measurements of $a_{\rm sc}$ with the above method provide $a_{\rm sc}=0.02912$ (in excellent agreement with the predicted value $a_{\rm sc}^{\infty}=0.02911$), $0.0292$ and $0.0293$ respectively for $n_{\rm g}=1024$, $512$ and $256$.
 Our $n_{\rm g}=512$ simulation thus provides, for this value of $\bm{\epsilon}_{\rm 3D}$, an estimate of collapse expansion factor accurate at approximately the $10^{-4}$ level and we expect this to apply as well to the quasi one-dimensional case $\bm{\epsilon}_{\rm 3D}=(1/6,1/8)$.
 However, for the axial-symmetric case, $\bm{\epsilon}_{\rm 3D}=(1,1)$, the measured value might still overestimate the actual one by an amount larger than $\sim 10^{-4}$ due to the high strength of the singularity building up at the center of the system.
-On the contrary, in the 2D case, given the high value of $n_{\rm g}=2048$ used to perform the simulations, we expect our estimates of collapse time to be very accurate, at an order better than the $10^{-4}$ level.
+On the contrary, in the 2D case, given the high value of $n_{\rm g}=2048$ used to perform the simulations, we expect our estimates of collapse time to be very accurate, at an order better than the $10^{-4}$ level, but we did not test this explicitly.